Colombia Accommodation,

 Located at 1,800 metres (6,000 feet) above sea level with sensational panoramic views, this simple but clean and comfortable lodge is a birder’s paradise.
 The lodge is located outside the Sierra Nevada de Santa Marta National Park but within the El Dorado Pro Aves Bird Reserve which was set up to protect the habitat of the endangered Santa Marta parakeet.

-The new Kogihabs have the best views of the Sierra Nevada and are a 10 minute walk along a forest trail from the main building and restaurant.
+The Kogihabs have the best views of the Sierra Nevada and are a 10 minute walk along a forest trail close to the main building and restaurant.
 The Kogihabs are comfortable wooden cabins with electricity, en suite bathrooms with gas heated showers that usually (but not always) have hot water.
 There are also desks and power outlets in each room for charging camera batteries, etc. It can get quite cold at night, so do bring warm clothes.

 Facilities